AVI1095/realtime-order-tracking-system/README.md

 - Push-based communication (WebSockets)
 - Database triggers for real-time systems
 - Efficient data propagation without polling

+## Why This Project Matters
+Traditional systems rely on polling, which increases load and latency.
+This project demonstrates how to build a scalable real-time system using database-driven events, reducing unnecessary queries and improving performance.

 ## Conclusion
 This project demonstrates how to build a scalable and efficient real-time system using database-level events and WebSockets, eliminating the need for polling and reducing system load.